Feline leukaemia virus (FeLV) is a very important viral infection of cats occurring worldwide.

 Re-testing is sometimes required after 12-16 weeks to confirm the status of a cat - if the cat has only recently been exposed it may test negative for the virus.
 Conversely, if a cat has only recently been infected it can occasionally test positive, and may then be able to eliminate infection.

 Any cat that tests positive for FeLV should be isolated from other cats to prevent transmission.

 There is no cure for FeLV infection, and management is largely aimed at symptomatic and supportive therapy.
 This include:

 - Prompt diagnosis and treatment of secondary infections - more prolonged therapy may be needed as the immunosuppression may mean response to therapy is slower

-- Maintaining good quality nutritional support and avoidance of raw foods, that may carry a health risk
+- Maintaining good quality nutritional support, and avoiding of raw foods that may carry a health risk

 - Maintaining a good preventive healthcare programme with routine veterinary visits at least twice a year and regular worming, flea treatments and vaccination